waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Hypotheses & Falsification Tests

-### A. Mahogany Gym Blocker
+### A. Mahogany Gym Blocker (Hypothesis Falsified)
-*   **Hypothesis:** The Fisher blocking the Mahogany Town Gym will move after I resolve the event with Lance at the Lake of Rage.
+*   **Result:** The Fisher blocking the Mahogany Town Gym at (6, 14) did NOT move after the Lake of Rage event was completed.
+The hypothesis is false.
-*   **Falsification Test:** If, after completing the Lake of Rage event, the Fisher is still blocking the gym, this hypothesis is false.
-The trigger must be something else.
-At that point, I must abandon this line of thinking and begin a systematic search for new clues in Mahogany Town and its surrounding routes.
+*   **New Hypothesis:** Progress is likely gated by defeating Team Rocket in their hideout, which is accessible via the Mahogany Mart.

 ### B. Mt.
 Mortar Invisible Barrier
 *   **Hypothesis:** An invisible barrier blocks the entire northern one-way ledge on Mt.
 Mortar B1F.